Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Explain the following to students:

-- You are a security analyst at Candy Corp.
+- You are a security analyst at Wonka Corp.

-- Candy Corp's management apprehended Ruth and Henry and they're grateful for all your work so far.
+- Wonka Corp's management apprehended Ruth and Henry and they're grateful for all your work so far.

-- The local authorities have video evidence that Sugar Corp delivered a cash payment to Candy Corp's back door on October 13, 2019.
+- The local authorities have video evidence that Slugworth delivered a cash payment to Wonka Corp's back door on October 13, 2019.

 - You are tasked with gathering physical access logs to prove Henry or Ruth opened the back door for the delivery.
 This will assist the authorities with solidifying their case.